raspberrypilearning/introduction-to-processing/worksheet.md

 	```java
 	fill(red, green, blue);
 	```
-	Each color can have the value 0 to 255.
+	Each primary color can have the value 0 to 255.
+0 means no presense of the color and 255 is the maximum amount of that color.

 1. Try to change the values of the fill function and re-run your code to try making other colors.
 Remember, you may need to mix colors together!